Chapter 18 - The Now and Possible Future

 Enacting Gun Reform

 Supreme Court Ruling Impacts Gun Ownership.
 The June 23 decision struck down a New York law requiring people to show a specific need to carry a firearm in public.
-Gun safety advocates, however, emphasize that the court’s ruling was limited in scope and still allows states to regulate types of firearms, where people can carry firearms and the permitting process, including requirements for background checks and training.
+Gun safety advocates, however, emphasized that the court’s ruling was limited in scope and still allows states to regulate types of firearms, where people can carry firearms and the permitting process, including requirements for background checks and training.

 Shootings Soared, Philadelphia Awash in Guns.
 The number of homicides in Philadelphia was on track toward becoming the highest in police records, passing the bleak milestone set just last year.
 So far in 2022, more than 1,400 people in the city have been shot, hundreds of them fatally, a higher toll than in the much larger cities of New York or Los Angeles.
 Alarms have sounded about gun violence across the country over the past two years, but Philadelphia is one of the few major American cities where it truly is as bad as it has ever been.